Poseidon-Team-8/FEC/client/src/components/questions/notes.md

 - [x] add helpful section to question
 - [x] add add answer button to question
 - [] add who answer is by to answer section
--[] add data of answer to answer section
+-[x] add data of answer to answer section
-- [] add helpful section to a
+- [x] add helpful section to a
-- [] add report button to answer section
+- [x] add report button to answer section

+## Build out 'Load more Answers'

+- [x] refactor map function
+  - [x] slice the first 2 answers from the answers array
+- [x] add useState to manage state of how many answers to display